milkmansson/toit-ina3221/README.md

 ### Continuous Mode
-In continuous modes `MODE-BUS-CONTINUOUS`, `MODE-SHUNT-CONTINUOUS` and `MODE-SHUNT-BUS-CONTINUOUS` the INA219 loops forever:
+In continuous modes `MODE-BUS-CONTINUOUS`, `MODE-SHUNT-CONTINUOUS` and `MODE-SHUNT-BUS-CONTINUOUS` the device loops forever:
 - It repeatedly measures bus voltage and/or shunt voltage.
 - Each conversion result overwrites the previous one in the registers.
 - The sampling cadence is set using conversion times and averaging settings.